-MSc courses at Norwegian University of Science and Technology, Norwegian universities and state university colleges as a rule, do not charge tuition fees from international students.
-This is true!
-But you need to pay for your living expenses unless you are studying on scholarship.
+As a general rule, MSc courses at the Norwegian University of Science and Technology, Norwegian universities, and state university colleges do not charge foreign students for tuition fees.
+It is real!
+But unless you are working on a scholarship, you need to pay for your living expenses.

-In general, Educational system in Norway is 3+2+3 yrs.
-(Bachelor’s, Master’s and Ph.D.) as in most other countries.
-EU, Students may be allowed to work up to 20 hours per week (some restrictions apply).
+In general, Norway’s educational system is 3+2+3 years old.
+As in most other countries, (Bachelor’s, Master’s and Ph.D.)
+The EU can allow students to work up to 20 hours per week (some restrictions apply).

-Norwegian state universities and state university colleges as a rule, do not charge tuition fees from international students but they will only need to pay a semester fee of around NOK 300-600 ($50-100) each semester (it varies).
-On living in Norway, the State
+As a rule, Norwegian state universities and state university colleges do not charge foreign students tuition fees, but they will only have to pay a semester fee of about NOK 300-600 ($50-100) per semester (this varies).
+Upon living in Norway, the Condition.

-I have listed below the general requirements.
-These are minimum requirements determined by NOKUT – the Norwegian Agency for Quality Assurance in Education.
-Please note that institutions may have higher and/or additional requirements for all or some programmes.
+I have mentioned the general requirements below.
+NOKUT, the Norwegian Organization for Quality Assurance in Education defines these minimum requirements.
+Please note that institutions for all or some programmes may have higher and/or additional criteria.

-A compilation of country-specific information called the GSU-list (formerly SIS list) outlines what level of education applicants from different countries need to reach for entry into Norwegian higher education, including any requirements concerning proficiency in English.
-But for courses where the language of instruction is Norwegian, proficiency in the Norwegian language is also required.
+A collection of country-specific information called the GSU-list (formerly the SIS list) describes the standard of entry into Norwegian higher education by training students from different countries, including any English proficiency criteria.
+But proficiency in the Norwegian language is also required for courses where the language of instruction is Norwegian.

-An international student must show his/her high/secondary school’s result which is an equivalent to passing the exam at the end of Norwegian secondary school.
-This is the general basic requirement for entry to Norwegian universities and university colleges.
-For students from some countries at least one year of completed studies at the university level is required in addition.
+An international student must demonstrate the outcome of his or her high/secondary school, which is similar to completing the exam at the end of Norwegian secondary school.
+For Norwegian universities and university schools, this is the general basic prerequisite for entry.
+In addition, at least one year of completed studies at university level is required for students from some countries.

-Some study programmes have special admission requirements, usually relating to specialist subjects or fields of study from secondary school.
-Please check with the institution you intend to apply for information about these special qualifications.
+Some research programmes have special criteria for entry, usually related to specialized subjects or high school fields of study.
+Please contact the institution to which you wish to apply for clarification on these particular requirements.

-Admission requirements are decided by individual university and University College based on an academic evaluation of the applicants.
-Applicants for Masters programmes must have normally obtained an undergraduate/Bachelor’s degree or equivalent of at least 3 years’ duration.
-The degree must include courses equal to at least 1 1/2 years of full-time studies in a subject relevant to that of the programme applied for.
+Admission criteria are determined on the basis of an academic examination of the applicants by individual universities and university colleges.
+Applicants for Master’s programs would usually have earned an undergraduate/degree Bachelor’s or equivalent for a period of at least 3 years.
+The degree must include courses with a minimum period of 1 1/2 years of full-time studies in a topic which is relevant to that of the programme to be applied for.

-In some cases, the first (and rarely, the second) year of study at a foreign higher education institution will not be recognized as higher education in Norway.
+In some cases, in Norway, the first and occasionally, second) year of study at a foreign institution of higher education may not be regarded as higher education.

-In order to avoid being misled on how to apply on time or obtain the necessary application forms and information about the application deadlines you will have to contact each university or university college.
+You may need to contact and university or university college to avoid being fooled as to how to apply on time or obtain the correct application forms and information about the application deadlines.

-Also, as generally known, the application deadline for foreign students is usually between December 1 to March 15 for courses starting the following autumn (August).
-Please note that some institutions have separate “pre-qualification” deadlines that are earlier than this.
+Also, as commonly known, for courses beginning the following autumn (August), the application deadline for international students is normally from December 1 and March 15.
+Please notice that some organizations have separate deadlines for “pre-qualification” that are older than this.